Acknowledgement of Country

 We recommend asking 'Safety' questions if you are noticing specific indicators and you believe there is a high risk of forced marriage.
 This is particularly important if that risk is time-sensitive.
 If they are at imminent risk of forced marriage, it is imperative to find out when and where this is likely to take place, and to seek immediate assistance.

-• Do you fear or suspect that you would be made to marry someone even when you don't want to?
-Do you think this could be organised without your knowledge, or approval?
+Do you fear or suspect that you might be made to marry someone even if you don't want to?

 When and Where